Personal Information We Collect

 Our Commitment to Children's Privacy

-This website is not intended to collect or maintain any information from children under the age of 13.
-If we learn that we mistakenly collected any information from anyone under the age of 13, we will purge it immediately, except for responding to a question or inquiry on a one-time basis from the individual.
+This website is not intended to collect or maintain any information from children, as defined by the local laws in the countries where we operate.
+As a general rule, our websites are not intended for use by individuals under the age of 13.
+If we learn that we mistakenly collected any information from anyone under the age of 13 or the cutoff age in the relevant country where the child resides, we will purge it immediately, except for responding to a question or inquiry on a one-time basis from the individual and or the individual’s parent or legal guardian.

 Links to Other Websites